apdlll/scores/doc/solution.md

 </details>

 The logic calculating the scores basically maps pairs of `<player name, game score>` and aggregates the scores by player.
 There is a dependency between the player final game score and the extra points given to game winners.
-That interdependency can be broken if the logic calculating the winners emits their own pairs `<winner player name, win points>` and then aggregate them together with the pairs emitted by the other logic calculating the player personal score.
+That interdependency can be removed if the logic calculating the winners emits their own pairs `<winner player name, win points>` and then aggregate them together with the pairs emitted by the other logic calculating the player personal score.
 That might be useful in a distributed processing scenario, but for a single CPU solution it is simpler to (1st) obtain the winner team and (2nd) compute the players' score adding the extra points if played for that team.
 The top-down division of the work is:

 1. A function to emit players' scores from all games and aggregate them by player's name
 2. A function to calculate the player personal score (for 1)